 Microsoft's new initiative aims to prevent future CrowdStrike-like incidents

-In the wake of CrowdStrike's outage, which affected 8.5 million Windows PCs and servers in July, Microsoft is working on a new strategy - Windows Resiliency Initiative.
+In the wake of CrowdStrike incident, which affected 8.5 million Windows PCs and servers in July, Microsoft is working on a new strategy - Windows Resiliency Initiative.
 The move is aimed at making Windows more secure and reliable.
-It involves some basic changes that would make recovery easier for customers running Windows-based machines, in case something like the CrowdStrike incident happens again.
+It involves some basic changes that would make recovery easier for customers running Windows-based machines, in case something like CrowdStrike happens again.

 New feature for remote machine recovery

 As part of the Windows Resiliency Initiative, Microsoft has unveiled a new feature dubbed Quick Machine Recovery.
 The tool enables IT admins to remotely target fixes at machines failing to boot properly.
-The feature is based on improvements made to the Windows Recovery Environment (Windows RE), David Weston, the Vice President of Enterprise and OS Security at Microsoft, explained.
+The feature is based on improvements made to the Windows Recovery Environment (Windows RE), according to David Weston, Vice President of Enterprise and OS Security at Microsoft.

 Microsoft mandates security vendors to adopt specific measures